-On an annual basis this service receives on average 600 referrals for support for tenant's resident within NAC housing whose tenancy is at risk due to impending court action following breaches to the tenancy agreement.
-The majority of referrals are responded to by the NAC Housing Support Service.
+On an annual basis this service receives on average 500 referrals for support for tenant's resident within NAC housing whose tenancy is at risk due to impending court action following breaches to the tenancy agreement.
+The majority of referrals are responded to by the NAC Tenancy Support Service.
 The remainder are referred on to specialist support provision delivered by partner agencies.

-2.1.3 Barnardo's Children's Integration
+2.1.3 Barnardo's Family support Services

-The specific focus of Barnardo's is to support children within families living in temporary accommodation.
-This dedicated support provision minimises the damaging effects crisis, and living in temporary accommodation can have, therefore protecting the emotional wellbeing of children.
-This enables children feel safe and have a voice throughout the homelessness process.
-Along with addressing the factors which threaten homelessness, Barnardo's also work with families to improve parenting skills and maximise the outputs of children by working closely with partners within education and health.
+The specific focus of Barnardo's is to support children within families to ensure that the risk of homelessness is minimised, therefore protecting the emotional wellbeing of children.
+This means that alongside addressing the factors which threaten homelessness, Barnardo's also work with families to improve parenting skills and maximise the outputs of children by working closely with partners within education and health.